Kagebounshin/Kagebounshin/README.md

-- 👋 Hi, I’m @Kagebounshin
+- 👋 Hi, I’m Kristoffer
-- 🌱 I've have a graduation from Code Institute.
+- A Code Institute Alumni.
 - Currently brushing up my skills at Codecadamy.
-- 📫 How to reach me kristoffer-heiskanen@hotmail.com
+- Want to get in tocuch, kristoffer-heiskanen@hotmail.com

 <!---
 Kagebounshin/Kagebounshin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.